nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 The certificate associated with the `did:x509` issuer MUST be validated as follows:

-- **Certificate Chain Validation**: The certificate must have a valid trust chain to a known root CA.
+- **Certificate Chain Validation**: The certificate must have a valid trust chain.
+The use case determines if the CA is trusted.
 - **Revocation Check**: Verify the revocation status of the certificate using OCSP or CRL.

 Failure to validate the issuer certificate invalidates the credential.